Pirfenidet (Pirfenidone)

 Drug Interactions

-Grapefruit interaction: Do not drink grapefruit juice while taking Pirfenidet as it may prevent the medicine from working properly
+Grapefruit interaction: Avoid grapefruit juice while taking Pirfenidet, as it may interfere with the medication's effectiveness.

 Alcohol & Driving